-- establish whether to set a minimum number of alphanumeric characters allowed (yes, 6) - establish whether to set a minimum number of digit characters allowed (yes, 1) - establish whether to set the minimum number of spaces allowed (no minimum) - establish whether to allow more than two repeated characters (no)
+- establish whether to set a minimum number of alphanumeric characters allowed (yes, 6) - For example, when set to $^{\prime\prime}6^{\prime\prime}$ characters allowed,1234567xxx is an invalid password. - establish whether to set a minimum number of digit characters allowed (yes, 1) For example, when set to "1", this is mypassword is an invalid password. - establish whether to set the minimum number of spaces allowed (no minimum) For example, when set to "2", i am not here is an invalid password. - establish whether to allow more than two repeated characters (no) For example, when established,aaabcdefghijk is an invalid password. - establish whether to enable the passphrase to begin with a digit (no) For example, by default, 1password is an invalid password.